nats-io/nats.deno/README.md

 By default, a connection will attempt a connection on`127.0.0.1:4222`.
 If the connection is dropped, the client will attempt to reconnect.
-You can customize the server you want to connect by specifying `port` (for local connections), or full host port on the `servers` option.
+You can customize the server you want to connect to by specifying `port` (for local connections), or full host port on the `servers` option.
-Note that the `servers` option can be a single hostport (a string) or an array of hostsports.
+Note that the `servers` option can be a single hostport (a string) or an array of hostports.

 When a connection is lost, any messages that have not been sent to the server are lost.
 A client can queue  new messages to be sent when